History of lacrosse: Lacrosse today

 Today lacrosse is mostly popular in Canada and the United States but also has participation in the United Kingdom and Australia.
 Though Lacrosse is not as popular as many other sports, participation and interest is growing.
 US Lacrosse has reported that kids in America are opting to try a different sport from what they usually have chosen.
 US Lacrosse survey shows that, boys and girls lacrosse has grown by 47% and 43.1%.
-Also, the NCAA reported a 24% increase in the number of new men’s lacrosse programs created in the last two decades and women’s athletic department saw a 65% increase in the number of new programs created between 1998-2008.
+Also, the NCAA reported a 24% increase in the number of new men's lacrosse programs created in the last two decades and women's athletic department saw a 65% increase in the number of new programs created between 1998 and 2008.
 With the youth movement of lacrosse participation this will lead to more high school lacrosse players, then lead to more college lacrosse players, then more professional players and ultimately more interest in the sport.

 Although lacrosse has seen a 35% surge in participation since 2012, attendance at MLL (Major League Lacrosse) games have decreased and the sport doesn't get the television coverage like other sports in the US do.
 Paul Rabil, arguably the greatest and most influential lacrosse player of all time, tried to purchase the MLL on several occasions after being tired of poor wages and low attendance at games, but was denied by the MLL.
 Paul Rabil with his brother, Mike Rabil, would go to create their own lacrosse league known as the PLL (Premier Lacrosse League) in 2018.
-They received financial support from the Chernin Group, which owns Barstool Sports, and Alibaba co-founder Joseph Tsai.
+They received financial support from the Chernin Group, which previously owned Barstool Sports, and Alibaba co-founder Joseph Tsai.
 The brothers also signed a contract with NBC, and NBC Sports to broadcast the league games.
 The PLL offers a $25,000 minimum salary, which was three times more than what MLL players made, plus health-care benefits and equity in the league.
 The PLL has allowed many professional players to make lacrosse their full-time job, which is why many MLL players are migrating to the PLL, and why many college lacrosse players have chosen the PLL over the MLL and other professional leagues.
 With the creation of the PLL there was an increase in attendance.
 In 2019, the PLL's first season, there were over 10,000 attendees at every weekend event and hundreds of thousands watching from home.
 With proper financial backing, marketing, television broadcasting and distribution, the PLL had a successful first season that saw more viewership and interest than the MLL.
 It was a historic success.

 After two seasons, the MLL was merged into the more successful PLL in 2021, making the latter the sole men's pro field lacrosse league in North America.

 In 2021, Athletes Unlimited Lacrosse, the field lacrosse wing of the growing pro women's sports league in the US, began operations.